 On Saturday 3rd July, it was a huge pleasure to meet, celebrate and catch up with 75 old friends and new at the Summer Service we were not able to hold last year.
 The weather, having been threatening all week, turned out kind for everyone and a host of gazebos in the end were more beneficial for shade than rain.
 The football had the good grace to start at 8PM, leaving plenty of time for being a part of both.

 The service was in the Celtic style, reflecting the fundamentally simple spiritual nature of the churchyard, as relevant to those of all faiths and none, including ceremony to light candles to encourage peacefulness and reflection.
 Morning has Broken was chosen as a hymn for its themes of nature and hope.

-After the service many were able to round off a wonderful evening by sharing company and food up at Thundridge Hill House until the cold and dark encroached.
+After the service many were able to round off a wonderful evening by sharing company and food up at Thundridge Hill House until dusk encroached.

 I hope as many of you as possible were able to speak to the Friends of the Rib and Quin who are doing so much to protect the ecology and natural beauty of the valley.
 Please join and support them. https://friendsoftherib.wordpress.com/